French Parliament: History and name

-The French Parliament, as a legislative body, should not be confused with the various parlements of the Ancien Régime in France, which were courts of justice and tribunals with certain political functions varying from province to province and as to whether the local law was written and Roman, or customary common law.
+The French Parliament, as a legislative body, should not be confused with the various parlements of the Ancien Régime in France, which were regional appeals courts with certain administrative functions varying from province to province and as to whether the local law was written and Roman, or customary common law.

 The word "Parliament", in the modern meaning of the term, appeared in France in the 19th century, at the time of the constitutional monarchy of 1830–1848.
-It is never mentioned in any constitutional text until the Constitution of the 4th Republic in 1948.
-Before that time, reference was made to "les Chambres" or to each assembly, whatever its name, but never to a generic term as in Britain.
-Its form – unicameral, bicameral, or multicameral – and its functions have varied throughout the different political regimes and according to the various French constitutions:
+It is never mentioned in any constitutional text until the Constitution of the 4th Republic in 1946.
+Before that time, reference was made to "les Chambres" or to each assembly, whatever its name, but unlike in Great Britain, the legislature as a whole had no name as such.

+Across the varied constitutional structures used in France since 1791, all have had a legislative body of varying names, which has for most of its history been bicameral (though at times unicameralism and more unorthodox forms with three or more chambers have existed).

 Election of representatives

-The current Parliament is composed of two chambers: the upper Senate (le Sénat) and the lower National Assembly, which have 349 and 577 members respectively.
+The current Parliament is composed of two chambers: the Senate (le Sénat) and the National Assembly, which have 349 and 577 members respectively.

 Deputies, who sit in the National Assembly, are elected by first past the post voting in two rounds for a term of five years, notwithstanding a dissolution of the Assembly.
 Each constituency has around 100,000 residents, though some variance of size exists between rural and urban constituencies.
-For example, the Val-d'Oise constituency has 188,000 electors, while Lozère has just 34,000.
+For example, the Val-d'Oise constituency has 188,000 electors, while Saint-Pierre-et-Miquelon near Canada has just 6,000.

 Senators are elected by indirect universal suffrage by the grands électeurs, who consist of deputies, regional councillors, departmental councillors and representatives of municipal councillors.
 The latter constitute 95% of the electoral body.